 Country of Corporation Incorporation Principal activity GPM Metals Inc. Canada Parent company 1901743 Ontario Inc. Canada Holding company D.P.G.
-Resources Australia Pty Ltd (1) Australia Exploration company Guyana Precious Metals (Barbados) Inc. (2) Barbados Holding company Chaska Resources S.A.C.
-(3) Peru Exploration company
+Resources Australia Pty Ltd (1) Australia Exploration company Guyana Precious Metals (Barbados) Inc. (2) Barbados Holding company

 - (1) On August 21, 2013, the Company completed the Acquisition of 100% common shares of D.P.G.
 Resources Inc. ("D.P.G."), a company incorporated under the laws of the Province of Ontario on June 16, 2009.
 Upon closing of the Acquisition, an aggregate of 18,700,000 common shares and 18,700,000 share purchase warrants (each, a "Warrant") of GPM were issued to the former shareholders of D.P.G. in exchange for the common shares of D.P.G. held by such shareholders, being one common share of GPM and Warrant for each common share of D.P.G. outstanding.
 There were no convertible securities of D.P.G. outstanding immediately pre-closing.
-Each Warrant entitles the Holder thereof to acquire one additional common share of GPM at an exercise price of \$0.10 until August 21, 2015. - (2) On October 5, 2009, Guyana Precious Metals (Barbados) Inc., a wholly-owned subsidiary, was incorporated. - On September 3, 2015, the Company completed the Acquisition of 100% common shares of Chaska Resources S.A.C.
-On December 11, 2021, Chaska Resources S.A.C. was dissolved.
+Each Warrant entitles the Holder thereof to acquire one additional common share of GPM at an exercise price of \$0.10 until August 21, 2015. - (2) On October 5, 2009, Guyana Precious Metals (Barbados) Inc., a wholly-owned subsidiary, was incorporated.